smcksmck2200/Weather-App-Project/README.md

 #  Weather Application

 The Weather Application is an assignment from the XC Academy to create a full-stack express weather application.
 The application features an express backend and a pug frontend.
 A user can type in the name of a city and receive the current forecast of that city.
 I used https://www.weatherapi.com/ as my API.
+## Application
+The application is created using Express, a Node.js web application framework that provides features for web applications.
+Body-parser is body parsing middleware, responsible for parsing the incoming request bodies in a middleware before you handle it.
+Node-fetch npm is a module that brings Fetch API to node.js.
+My API key and “port” are contained within the config.js file as an export, and the .gitignore file includes the node modules and config file.
+Pug is a Javascript library, and is a preprocessor that speeds up writing HTML.
+Two forms were created.
+The first form is used to provide the input from a submit button to fetch the API.
+The second form displays the data from the input.
+## Code
+A “get” and “post” route is established.
+“Req.body.search” is a variable named “location” used in the fetch() method beginning with the “q” parameter for indicating a relative quality factor.
+The response is parsed by the .json() method and then used to create a constant object named “weather” which supplies the data for that location.
+The response.render() method displays the submitted form's data.
+The CSS stylings are personal preferences.